Detective-Wasif/vyxal-tutorial/README.md

 | `/` | Divide top two values on stack | `1 2 3` | `1 0.6666666666666666` |
 | `%` | Modulo top two values on stack | `1 2 3` | `1 2` |

+Don't forget these commands!

+But you may also wondering, how to conveniently access a value located in bad position on stack.
+You might want some alternative storage system.
+To solve that problem we present you: variables and registers

+**1.1 Variables**

+`→` command is used to set a variable.
+It is followed by alphabetic character(s), which is set to a variable having value of the top of stack (top of stack is popped then set).
+Assuming stack is `1 2 3`, `→a` will pop `3` and set the value of varaible `a` to 3.

+To get a variable `←` is used.
+It gets the value of variable (without emptying it) and pushes the value of the variable to stack.